mfem/mfem/CONTRIBUTING.md

 ### Pull Requests

-- When your branch is ready for other developers to review / comment on the code, create a pull request towards `mfem:master`.
+- When your branch is ready for other developers to review / comment on the code, create a pull request towards `mfem:main`.

 - Pull request typically have titles like: